Top 50 MySQL Interview Questions and Answers

 MySQL query optimization involves various techniques such as indexing, using appropriate data types, minimizing the number of queries, optimizing table structure, avoiding unnecessary calculations, and utilizing query caching.

-51. What is the use of the DELIMITER command in MySQL?
+51. What is the difference between DELETE and TRUNCATE commands in MySQL?

 DELIMITER //